cristabileok/Legendary-RandoMarvel/README.md

   <br>
   I don not own Marvel nor Marvel Legendary.
   <br>
-  The Mastermins, Villains, Henchmen and Heroes in this App's database are just a subset of those included in the licensed game, just those I use for my own custom, easy to carry around, game.
+  The Mastermins, Villains, Henchmen and Heroes in this App's database are just a subset of those included in the licensed game, just the ones I use for my own custom, easy to carry around, game.